Jorge was socially awkward all his life until he realized that nobody cared what he said and did. Now he relays this secret wisdom.

 - Go out to a crowded place where you know no one.
 This is harder, but it will push your social muscles a bit.
 Set the goal in your mind to approach 10 people.
 Ask them something dumb, like what time it is.
 After that, move on to asking them deeper questions.
 Make conversation with them.

 - Volunteer your time to a worthy organization.
 Work at a soup kitchen or a food bank.
 Find a charity that requires you to interact with people who are grateful for your presence.

 - Travel outside your country.
 Nothing is scarier and more stimulating than having to interact socially with people who don't even share a culture with you.
 Ideally, you should visit a place that is very different from your home country and where you don't know the language.
 This will force you to adapt socially.

 If you are able to push yourself to do all these things, your social fear and awkwardness will start to recede.
-You will also probably notice that "awkward" is relative, and that some of the negative social interactions you might have had in the past (such as being subjected to someone's judgement) were due to the other person's insecurities.
+You will also probably notice that "awkward" is relative and that some of the negative social interactions you might have had in the past (such as being subjected to someone's judgment) were due to the other person's insecurities.

 Step #5: Building Self-Confidence and Self-Esteem Over the Long Term

 By now, you have probably figured out that building true self-confidence and self-esteem has nothing to do with your external accomplishments or how great you think you are.
 Real self-confidence simply means that you have an internal sense that you are able to attack life's challenges—including the social ones.

 Just as you can overcome shyness by putting yourself in situations where you have to stretch yourself socially, you can build self-confidence by giving yourself opportunities to succeed in life: